Sybil Butler, Marchioness of Ormonde

-Sybil Butler, Marchioness of Ormonde (born The Honourable Sybil Fellowes) (24 October 1888 - 18 May 1948) was an Anglo-Irish aristocrat.
+Sybil Inna Mildred Butler, Marchioness of Ormonde (24 October 1888 - 18 May 1948) was an Anglo-Irish aristocrat.
 In 1915 she married Captain George Butler, who inherited the ancestral Ormonde Estates in Ireland in 1919.
 She was last Chateleine of the Kilkenny Castle, which was the seat of the Earls and Marquesses of Ormonde for 576 years.
 She was born the daughter of William Henry Fellowes, 2nd Baron de Ramsey and Lady Rosamond Spencer-Churchill.
 Through her mother, she was a granddaughter of the 7th Duke of Marlborough, and first-cousin of Sir Winston Churchill.

 Early life

 Sybil was born the sixth and youngest child of the 2nd Lord and Lady de Ramsey.
 Her youth was spent at her family's country homes Ramsey Abbey in Huntingdonshire and Haveringland Hall, Norfolk, as well as their London homes at No. 2 Grosvenor Square (1891 to 1895), and later No. 3 Belgrave Square.

 In 1911 Sybil travelled in the party of The Second Earl of Londesborough, Lady Londesborough and their daughter Lady Irene Denison aboard the SS Maloja with a contingent of British Aristocrats who accompanied King George V and Queen Mary on their voyage to India to be proclaimed as Emperor and Empress of India at the 1911 Imperial Durbar.
-The Maloja was the sister-ship of the King and Queen’s vessel, the RMS Medina (1911).
+The Maloja was the sister-ship of the King and Queen’s vessel, the RMS Medina.